-We will go into more detail in a minute, but we want to make the point that two people can be doing the exact same thing, and both be motivated differently.
+I will go into more detail in a minute, but I want to make the point that two people can be doing the same thing, and both be motivated differently.

-Employee #1 has extrinsic motivation and they keep going to work every day because they perceive that the stress will all be worth it when they are able to buy that new car (that really nice car).
+Employee #1 has the extrinsic motivation and they keep going to work every day because they perceive that the stress will all be worth it when they can buy that new car (that nice car).

 The problem with being extrinsically motivated is this:

 - Employee #1 is stressed out and believes a materialistic item (a car) will make them happy.

 - After they buy the car, the “happiness” wears off and then what?

 - They latch on to another materialistic item to bring happiness into their lives.

 - Now, they have a new home on the agenda.